ilija-the/vendrithvault/content/Cosmology/Other Deities/Sibling Dragons.md

-#deities #religion
+---
+tags:
+  - religion
+  - deities
+---

 Three mythological dragons (each considered a [[Deity]]) said to have created the lands of Vendrith, or more precisely Materia, itself.

 The three dragons are:
 Velf.